16 Best Places For Expats To Live In South Korea in 2026

 Daegu

 Daegu is one of the best cities for digital nomads.
-Many of its restaurants and bars feature western and international influence, so expats can get a mix of the new and the familiar within the city.
-It’s the third largest city in South Korea, with lots of nightlife and attractions.
+Many of its restaurants and bars feature Western and international influences, so expats can get a mix of the new and the familiar within the city.
+It’s the third-largest city in South Korea, with lots of nightlife and attractions.

 Pros of Daegu